crossbario/autobahn-js/doc/reference_wampv1.rst

 .. js:function:: wampSession.resolve ( curie, pass )

    :param string curie: Resolves the The fully qualified URI to establish a CURIE prefix for.
-   :param bool pass: If argument persent and true, return the unmodified URI when no prefix was defined to.
+   :param bool pass: If argument present and true, return the unmodified URI when no prefix was defined to.

 .. code-block:: javascript